 - Email: ltalik@shownets.net

 - For additional electrical, furnishings, and services, please refer to the Stetson Exhibitor Manual.
-It contains important information about placing online orders, convention center rules & norms, as well as shipping and logistics.
+It contains important information about placing online orders, convention center rules & norms, as well as shipping and logistics (Page 30 of the Stetson Exhibitor Manual).
 Or, reach out to Ali Campbell.

 - Questions should be directed to Leanne Talik, Director of Sales and Client Enablement, showNets, LLC.